 Signals from cell towers suffer from reflection from too many structures inside cities and also interference from other transmitters.

-WiFi hotspots are network transmitters installed in shops and they can be moved easily within the shops, thus, changing the reference points that are known previously.
+WiFi hotspots are network transmitters installed in shops and they can be moved easily within the shops or reconfigured, thus, changing the reference points that are known previously.

 So, to get an accurate location fix from GPS, get under an open sky.